laralee3/projectEuler/README.md

 Puzzles referenced here can be found at https://projecteuler.net/

-Instance running on github pages at http://laralee3.github.io/projectEuler
+Instance running on github pages at http://laralee3.github.io/projectEuler, using grunt-build-control to deploy a build directly to gh-pages branch.

 1. Clone
 2. Run npm install